-My family owned a wine farm and cellar when I was growing up, and at the age of 17, before I went off to the army, my mother put me to work in the cellar.
-I absolutely loved it - and my mother arranged for me to do a one year student course at Geisenheim (the home of a well-known research and education centre in oenology and viticulture).
+Stephen: My family owned a wine farm and cellar when I was growing up, and at the age of 17, before I went off to the army, my mother put me to work in the cellar.
+I absolutely loved it - and my mother arranged for me to do a one-year student course at Geisenheim (the home of a well-known research and education center in enology and viticulture).
 So winemaking was something I knew I wanted to do from a young age...

-Are we a green winery?
-Yes, very.
-All our waste water is used to irrigate our pastures, no detergents are used, and grape skins and stalks are converted into compost and used in the vineyard."
+With Angels’ help, the de Wet’s are also able to run a green winery.
+All wastewater is used to irrigate their pastures, no detergents are used, and grape skins and stalks are converted into compost and used in the vineyard.